fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 // res5: Map[String, Int] = Map(john -> 23, marie -> 34)
 ```

-`Optional` offers a rich API with more than a dozen useful combinators.
-Most importantly, `Optional` composes with other
+`Optional` offers a rich API with more than a dozen useful combinators, but most importantly, `Optional` composes with other
-`Optional` (as well as with other optics) such as you can easily access nested data structure.
+`Optional` such as you can easily access nested data structure.

 ```scala
 trait Optional[From, To] { self =>